syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### appointmentSettings 'object'
 {:#members:appointmentsettings}

-It includes the dataSource option and the fields related to Scheduler appointments.
+It includes the dataSource option and the fields related to Schedule appointments.

 ### appointmentSettings.dataSource 'object/Array'